KunickiKarol/BashLinux/README.md

 # Bash and Linux
 Short unrelated programs (pong, internet usage etc.) to be familiar with linux.
-Sometimes sudo, gnuplot, elinks, catimg etc. is needed
+Sometimes sudo, git, gnuplot, elinks, catimg etc. is needed